 A "Call Sheet" is an official document that film crews use to organize and schedule everyone involved in filming that is suppose to report for that particular work day.
 A Call Sheet comes out every day and will be sent to all cast and crew via email.
 The CALL TIME is the time that specific cast/crew are to report to specified location (set).

 How long are Extras needed on filming day?
 Be prepared for 12-14 hour work days.
 Anyone committing for filming must be 100% available with NO conflicts.

 How are Extras Paid?
 Upon arrival to set and you will receive a pay voucher to fill out.
 At the end of your filming day your voucher will be turned into an AD, or a PA.
 Please make sure you verify the information on your voucher when you check out.
 Production will provide you with a copy of the voucher that should be kept for your records.
-PLEASE NOTE : Casting DOES NOT HANDLE YOUR PAY.
+PLEASE NOTE : Casting DOES NOT HANDLE ANY ACCOUNTING/REIMBURSEMENTS/OR PAY.
 An independent payroll company is hired by each production to handle extras payroll.
 Turnaround to receive payment from an extras voucher is typically approx. 30 days.
 If there are ever issues with pay, the payroll company phone number will be listed on your Pay Voucher Copy.
 Your copy will also serve as proof of your employment.

 • DO NOT LOOK AT THE CAMERA.
 The only exception to this rule is if the director tells you to do so.

 • No personal cameras on set.
 Absolutely NO PHOTOGRAPHY is permitted and NO SOCIAL MEDIA postings whatsoever.

 • NO VISITORS and NO PETS.
 No friends, family, or pets on set.
 Do not bring anyone with you unless they are confirmed as an extra as well.
 The only exception is when a minor is cast.
 In this case, only one parent or guardian may accompany them.